fastify/fastify-swagger/README.md

 ##### Route parameters

-Route parameters in Fastify are called params, these are values included in the URL of the requests, for example:
+Route parameters in Fastify are called params.
+These are values included in the URL of the requests, for example:

 ```js
 fastify.route({